Image of GILEAD HIV Logo

 About Callen-Lorde7

 Callen-Lorde is a community health center and global leader in LGBTQ healthcare.
-Callen-Lorde Community Health Center provides sensitive, quality healthcare and related services targeted to New York’s lesbian, gay, bisexual, and transgender communities—in all their diversity—regardless of ability to pay.
+Callen-Lorde Community Health Center provides healthcare and related services targeted to New York’s lesbian, gay, bisexual, and transgender communities—in all their diversity—regardless of ability to pay.
 To further this mission, Callen-Lorde promotes health education and wellness and advocates for LGBTQ health issues.

-About Press Play
+About Gilead's Press Play

 “Press Play” is more than a traditional HIV testing awareness campaign.
 It motivates people to get tested for HIV and serves as a catalyst connecting them to care.
 Gilead strives to inspire people in the communities hardest hit by HIV to feel confident in knowing their HIV status, to be their true selves, and to move forward in their lives.
 Regardless of HIV status, “Press Play” provides encouragement to take the necessary steps to treat or help prevent HIV.